-Day 1: Background and scientific basis behind the G-res Tool.
+Module 1: Background and scientific basis of the G-res Tool

-Day 2: G-res Tool and Earth Engine functionality.
+Module 2: Step-by-step tutorial on G-res Tool and Earth Engine functionality

 To learn more about the training course and booking options – including booking a course at your workplace – as well as the additional services we offer, please contact email@example.com

 The standard rate for the training course is £2,500.
 Discounts are available to IHA members.

 To learn more about IHA membership, visit hydropower.org/join

 Along with training opportunities, the G-res team offers the following services:

 The team can assess your reservoirs, provide validated results and offer further analysis of the net GHG emissions obtained.

 Validation of results